CWOChris/Chris-R-Portfolio/README.md

 # Chris-R-Portfolio
 Welcome to my portfolio of work in full stack web development.
-You will find it deployed live at <url(https://cwochris.github.io/Chris-R-Portfolio/)>
+You will find it deployed live at url: https://cwochris.github.io/Chris-R-Portfolio/

 Here you will find information about who I am and why I am pusruing Web Development as a career.